Drifting Away from Truth: GenAI-Driven News Diversity Challenges LVLM-Based Misinformation Detection

 \section{\textsc{DriftBench}}

-To systematically assess the impact of \textit{GenAI-driven news diversity} and the resulting multi-level drift on LVLM-based multimodal misinformation detection, we introduce \textsc{DriftBench}, a large-scale benchmark comprising 16,000 news instances across eight categories.
-These categories are defined by two base types (real and fake news, each consisting of human-written text and authentic images) and six diversification strategies. \textsc{DriftBench} is constructed using an automated GenAI-based synthesis pipeline applied to real-world news content, enabling scalable, controlled, and semantically faithful diversification.
-Each instance consists of an image-text news pair, either original or diversified, accompanied by external evidence retrieved from the web.
-An overview of the dataset construction and evaluation framework is illustrated in Figure~\ref{fig:framework}.
+To systematically evaluate how \textit{GenAI-driven news diversity} induces multi-level drift in LVLM-based multimodal misinformation detection, we introduce \textsc{DriftBench}, a large-scale benchmark of 16,000 news instances across eight categories.
+These categories comprise two base types (real and fake news with human-written text and authentic images) and six diversification strategies.
+Built through an automated GenAI-based synthesis pipeline applied to real-world news, \textsc{DriftBench} enables scalable, controlled, and semantically aligned diversification.
+Each instance contains an image–text pair—either original or diversified—together with externally retrieved web evidence.
+An overview of the dataset construction and evaluation setup is shown in Figure~\ref{fig:framework}.
 Our code, data, and supplementary materials are publicly available\footnote{https://github.com/fanxiao15/DriftBench}.